 Learning objective

-- To use a range of secondary sources to identify similarities and differences between Athens and Sparta.
+- To use secondary sources to compare life in Athens and Sparta.

 Success criteria